-A new half-court will be ready in September 2019, with an adjustable hoop for all ages.
+There's also a new half-court with an adjustable hoop for all ages.

 Natural colours and elements have been carefully chosen to ensure it blends in with the iconic trees which line the park.
 We’ve also been eco-friendly with our design – the safety surfaces are made of recycled tyres and shoes and the picnic tables are made of thousands of recycled plastic bags.

 The park was gifted to the Council in 1925 by William Milverton, whose only condition was that the land remains free for the public to use for recreation and amusement.
 As part of the 2019 upgrade, the park’s sign has been updated to recognise the history of the site.